 What sales are exempt from the Puerto Rico Sales Tax?

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-Puerto Rico completely exempts unprepared food and groceries from the Puerto Rico state sales tax.
+Puerto Rico, however, does not exempt any purchases from state or local sales taxes.

 Puerto Rico does not have special sales tax rates for certain types of purchase, a common practice in many states for goods such as food and clothing.While many other states also collect a special (and often higher) sales tax on prepared and restaraunt food, Puerto Rico does not have a specific restaraunt sales tax.